sahild23/tindpurr/README.md

 # tindpurr
-Responsive webpage of tindpurr- a upcoming dating app cats. xD
+Responsive webpage of tindpurr- a upcoming dating app for cats. xD